dansmyers/Algorithms/Challenge_Projects/2-The_Lost_Sprint.md

 ### From NP to NP-Complete

 Okay.
-A problem is in the class NP if it has this special "hard to solve, easy to check" property.
+A problem is in the class NP if it has the special "hard to solve, easy to check" property.
 What about **NP-complete** problems?

 The standard statement is that the NP-complete problems are **as hard as any other problem in NP**.
 I've always found this phrasing tough, because it relies on understanding the idea of relative hardness of problems.